Archdiocese of Maracaibo

 The Archdiocese of Maracaibo (Archidioecesis Maracaibensis) is an archdiocese in Venezuela.
 Since November 2000, its Archbishop has been Ubaldo Ramón Santana Sequera.
 The city of Maracaibo, the second largest in Venezuela, has a population of approximately 2,800,000.
 The Archdiocese covers a total area of 10,761 square kilometers (4,156 square miles) in Zulia State.

 History

-The archdiocese was first established as the Diocese of Mérida by Leo XIII on 28 July 1897 as part of the Archdiocese of Mérida.
+The archdiocese was first established as the Diocese of Mérida by Pope Leo XIII on 28 July 1897 as part of the Archdiocese of Caracas.
 It was renamed the Diocese of Zulia (2 January 1953) and renamed again as the Diocese of Maracaibo (23 July 1965).
 Finally it was elevated to Archdiocese on 30 April 1966.

 Maracaibo was visited by Pope John Paul II in 1985.